RUINART "SECOND SKIN"

 Luxurious promotion of the circular economy

 As a sustainable gadget, this contemporary packaging replaces the conventional gift box of Ruinart Blanc de Blancs and Rosé.
-Accordingly, waste can be minimized by using the bottle protector.
+Accordingly, waste can be minimised by using the bottle protector.
 And since the protective cover can be recycled after repeated use, Ruinart also supports the circular economy with its Green Gadget.